 Unlike arguments, which are available everywhere in a workflow file, variables are only visible inside the container where they are defined, called scope.

 Variables should be kept in the innermost scope to reduce the clutter in the Variables panel and to show only, in autocomplete, what is relevant at a particular point in the workflow.

 If two variables with the same name exist, although we highly recommend against it, the one defined in the most inner scope has priority.

 Keep in mind that when invoking workflows with the Isolated option (which starts running the workflow in a separate system process), only serializable types can be used as arguments to pass data from a process to another.
 For example, SecureString, Browser and Terminal Connection objects cannot safely cross the inter-process border.

 Variables and input arguments have the option to be initialized with some default static values.
 This comes in very handy when testing workflows individually, without requiring real input data from calling workflows or other external sources.

 Meaningful names should be assigned to workflow files, activities, arguments, and variables in order to accurately describe their usage throughout the project.

-Only argument names are case sensitive, but to improve readability, variables should also align to a naming convention:
+To improve readability, variable and argument names should also align to a naming convention:

-- Arguments should be in upper CamelCase with a prefix stating the argument type, such as
+Argument names are case sensitive, and should have a prefix stating the argument type, such as

 The Comment activity and Annotations should be used to describe in more detail a technique or the particularities of a certain interaction or application behavior.
 Keep in mind that other people may, at some point, come across a robotic project and you can try to ease their understanding of the process.